djacobow/JustBuffers/README.md

 Just Buffers are just ... buffers.
 Or, more precisely, they are "C" structs.
 These are the same structs that you might write yourself to hold your data, except that they are generated for you from a simple JSON specification.
-This lets python and other programs to read in that spec without having to be able to make sense of a header directly.
+This lets python and other programs read in that spec without having to be able to make sense of a header directly.
 This, in turn, allows for a few good things to happen: